Lincoln Town Car: Trim

 The top-trim Cartier added Cartier-specific leather seat trim; the seats had Cartier logos stitched into the seat-backs and unique upholstery.
 Cartier insignias were also found on the interior door straps (1998–2002) and floor mats.
 In addition, an analog "Cartier Clock" was placed in the center of the dash above the climate controls.
 Moreover, heated front seats were standard.
 Cartier specific features also carried over to the exterior with a black "Lincoln Star" front fascia badge and a black Cartier badge on the trunk-lid.
 Furthermore, the Cartier received 16-inch "Cartier" chrome wheels.
 Like the Signature Touring Sedan, dual exhaust was standard.
 The Cartier shared several of its free-standing options with the Signature Series, and even offered the same Premium Package as an option.
 Lastly, a Gold Package was offered as optional equipment; it featured gold-color exterior badging.

 For 2001, the trim levels were expanded as a six-inch extended wheelbase Town Car was introduced and marketed towards livery and limousine services.
 To accommodate the extended wheelbase, the B-pillars were widened; this was also done to facilitate the use of the same rear door glass from the standard-wheelbase version.
 It was offered as both an Executive and Cartier version (named Executive L and Cartier L).
 According to Lincoln, the extended wheelbase offered an additional 7.8 cubic feet of passenger volume.
 Additionally, the Cartier L was equipped with rear illuminated vanity mirrors, heated rear seats, 4-way adjustable rear head restraints, and a center armrest that featured redundant controls for the radio, climate controls, and front passenger seat track to allow for more legroom.

-For 2002, the Premium Package (included a moon-roof and six-disc CD changer) became a standalone trim level and was slotted above each respective trim that it was based on (Premium Signature Series, Premium Signature Touring Sedan, and Premium Cartier); it was not offered for the Executive Series or as an extended wheelbase version.
+For 2002, the Premium Package (included a moonroof and six-disc CD changer) became a standalone trim level and was slotted above each respective trim that it was based on (Premium Signature Series, Premium Signature Touring Sedan, and Premium Cartier); it was not offered for the Executive Series or as an extended wheelbase version.

 For its 2003 update, the Signature Series Touring Sedan was dropped from the lineup.
 The "Series" suffix was also dropped from the Executive and Signature (on sales brochures, in 2004).
 In addition, the long-wheelbase Executive L was restricted to fleet sales.

 In 2004, several changes were made to the trim lineup.
 All Premium trims were dropped, and the standard wheelbase Executive was restricted to fleet sales.
 Furthermore, all iterations of the Cartier were discontinued; they were replaced by the new range-topping Ultimate/Ultimate L. The Ultimate trim was short-lived, as it was discontinued for 2005.